WebHare/platform/whtree/modules/publisher/doc/topics/siteprofiles/plugins.md

 >;
 ```

-The siteprofile reader willl combine the parseed values for all apply nodes and update settings based on which
+The siteprofile reader willl combine the parsed values for all apply nodes and update settings based on which
 attributes are actually set.
 For this reason, the cellnames returned by ParseCongigurationNode *must* match the attribute
 names used in the siteprofile (unless you also override ListConfigurationNodeAttributes to explain which attributes are
 overridden by each node)